Hearts Through History’s Pitchfest

 Genre/Subgenre: Historical/Civil War

-Lilly Roberre shook her hand free from Gideon’s and turned to watch the train rumble into the Philadelphia Baltimore depot.
+Word count of Manuscript: 85,000Lilly Roberre shook her hand free from Gideonâs and turned to watch the train rumble into the Philadelphia Baltimore depot.
 A whistle screeched.
 Bells clanged.
 Soot stung her eyes and made them water.
 She wiped the wetness away with the sleeve of her best dress, the cream silk she had sewn for her wedding.
 It would be ruined.
 But what did she care?
 He was leaving.
-There’d be no wedding.
+Thereâd be no wedding.

-“Please.
-Forgive me.”
-Gideon put a hand on her shoulder and brought her around to face him.
+âPlease.
+Forgive me.â Gideon put a hand on her shoulder and brought her around to face him.

-She peered up into eyes as gray as the rain clouds above—a farm boy, turned stranger, in his uniform of Union blue.
+She peered up into eyes as gray as the rain clouds aboveâa farm boy, turned stranger, in his uniform of Union blue.
 Ignoring the hundreds of people around them, she ran her fingers along his smooth-shaven cheek.
-The man she loved was the least likely of soldiers—a dreamer, not a fighter—and he was leaving for war and might never come back.
-She stood on her toes to kiss him one last time.
+The man she loved was the least likely of soldiersâa dreamer, not a fighterâand he was leaving for war and might never come back.
+She stood on her toes to kiss him one last time.Their lips joined and melded together.
+The length of his body pressed against hers, his heart thumping wildly.
+Longing burned through the layers of cloth separating them.
+The world stood still, and all her regrets scattered like the smoke rising from the huffing engine.

 #4